OkparaOkechukwu/atomchain/README.md

 # atomchain

-See all whitepapers at
+Read the whitepapers at
 atomchain.okpara.net

 We propose an alternative technology to blockchain, called the atomchain. okpara.net/AtomChain.pdf

-You lose everything in your world if you lose your home.
+You lose everything in your world(Public Key) if you lose your home(Private Key).
 Protect your home from the internet by keeping your home intact offline.
 Your home is the only access to your world okpara.net/AtomWallet.pdf

-A summary of all web 3.0 P2P architectures okpara.net/AtomNetwork.pdf
+An introduction to Atomchain P2P architecture and network overlay okpara.net/AtomNetwork.pdf

 Distributed-decentralized Storage technology